-Connecting devices to a USB Type-C port (select products only)
+Connecting devices to a USB Type-C port

 To connect a USB Type-C device to your computer, you need a USB Type-C cable, purchased separately.

 1. Connect one end of the USB Type-C cable to the USB Type-C port on the computer.